-Ingrid Ponciano, LCMFT offers a private practice of counseling supervision services.
-Ingrid is dedicated to providing supervision services that improve the clinical and administrative development of counselors in training.
+Ingrid Ponciano, LCMFT is dedicated to providing supervision services that improve the clinical and administrative development of counselors in training.

-What is supervision and how does it work?
-Supervision is a working relationship between Ingrid Ponciano and a counselor.
+How does supervision work?
 In this relationship, the counselor can share, reflect, and get feedback to help increase her/his ethical competence and confidence to best serve clients over several sessions.

 Ingrid takes on specific roles with the supervisee based on the dynamic of the relationship and the cases being processed.
 These roles include: